Amanieu/parking_lot/README.md

    library versions of those types.
 7. `RwLock` takes advantage of hardware lock elision on processors that support it, which can lead to huge performance wins with many readers.
-8. `MutexGuard` (and the `RwLock` equivalents) is `Send`, which means it can be unlocked by a different thread than the one that locked it.
-9. `RwLock` uses a task-fair locking policy, which avoids reader and writer starvation, whereas the standard library version makes no guarantees.
+8. `RwLock` uses a task-fair locking policy, which avoids reader and writer starvation, whereas the standard library version makes no guarantees.
-10. `Condvar` is guaranteed not to produce spurious wakeups.
+9. `Condvar` is guaranteed not to produce spurious wakeups.
 A thread will only be woken up if it timed out or it was woken up by a notification.
-11. `Condvar::notify_all` will only wake up a single thread and requeue the rest to wait on the associated `Mutex`.
+10. `Condvar::notify_all` will only wake up a single thread and requeue the rest to wait on the associated `Mutex`.
 This avoids a thundering herd problem where all threads try to acquire the lock at the same time.
-12. `RwLock` supports atomically downgrading a write lock into a read lock.
+11. `RwLock` supports atomically downgrading a write lock into a read lock.
-13. `Mutex` and `RwLock` allow raw unlocking without a RAII guard object.
+12. `Mutex` and `RwLock` allow raw unlocking without a RAII guard object.
-14. `Mutex<()>` and `RwLock<()>` allow raw locking without a RAII guard object.
+13. `Mutex<()>` and `RwLock<()>` allow raw locking without a RAII guard object.
-15. `Mutex` and `RwLock` support [eventual fairness](https://trac.webkit.org/changeset/203350) which allows them to be fair on average without sacrificing performance.
+14. `Mutex` and `RwLock` support [eventual fairness](https://trac.webkit.org/changeset/203350) which allows them to be fair on average without sacrificing performance.
-16. A `ReentrantMutex` type which supports recursive locking.
+15. A `ReentrantMutex` type which supports recursive locking.
-17. An *experimental* deadlock detector that works for `Mutex`, `RwLock` and `ReentrantMutex`.
+16. An *experimental* deadlock detector that works for `Mutex`, `RwLock` and `ReentrantMutex`.
 This feature is disabled by default and can be enabled via the `deadlock_detection` feature.
-Note that enabling it will also remove the `Send` marker from the lock guards as they are incompatible.

 ## The parking lot